Last Updated: July 3, 2021

 Before downloading the software, you’ll need to create an account.
 Once logged in, you can customize the software by setting working times, inviting team members, add rates, and more.

-All the information is grouped on the main dashboard.
+You can find all the information on the main dashboard.
 You’ll notice that the interface is straightforward and easy to use.
 Many other user-written RescueTime reviews join us in praising its usability.

 RescueTime’s customer support can help if you’re facing any difficulties with the software.
 The knowledge base is a great place to start, as it answers the most common questions.
 If you need more help, the best way to reach customer support is via the contact form.
 The team will usually be in touch within a few hours.